 The participatory notes short form or we may call it p-note are instruments used by investors and foreign funds who are not listed with the SEBI (Securities and Exchange Board of India) but they all are interested in taking investment in Indian securities.
 P-notes are commonly issued overseas by the associates of India based domestic institutional brokerages and foreign brokerages.
 They are, in fact, offshore derivative instruments issued by foreign institutional investors and their sub-accounts against underlying Indian securities. p-notes are issued where the underlying assets are securities listed on the Indian bourses.

 Foreign institutional investors also use participatory notes because they do not wish to register with the Sebi but would like to take appearance/exposure in Indian securities.
-Brokers buy or sell securities on behalf of their clients on their proprietary account and issue such notes in favor of such foreign investors and read more about green shoe option.
+Brokers buy or sell securities on behalf of their clients on their proprietary account and issue such notes in favor of such foreign investors.

 Why is P-notes so much in the news these days?